 1. Choose a Real Estate Agent and Mortgage Professional You Can Trust

 Unfortunately, there's no negotiating on this point.
 Start the home buying process on the right foot, and find an agent you can trust.
-Credentials, community awards, and experience are important but definitely not the only factors to consider.
+Credentials, community awards, and experience are important but not the only factors to consider.
 Find someone who offers the best of both worlds-- a professional whose judgment you can count on and who you feel comfortable discussing fairly personal requirements.
 The home buying process is still very much a people business, and having the right professional in your corner will help ease future negotiations.

 2. Face Your First Negotiation Obstacle - The Commission

 Now that you've found the perfect negotiation professional, it's time to turn the table and discuss commissions.
-A common question asked during the home-buying process is, "who really pays the commission?"
+A common question asked during the home-buying process is, "Who pays the commission?"
 In short, the buyer always pays.
 How so?
 Because commissions are typically a percentage of sale prices, the seller essentially includes these commissions in the final sale.
 If there were no commissions to be paid, the seller would have likely lowered the sale price.
 In fact, in "For Sale By Owner," buyers generally expect the seller to lower the price, knowing that a commission isn't part of the equation.

 3. Commission Negotiations Part 2: The Costs of a Home Loan

 Additionally, don't forget about the commissions being paid for the loan origination.
 Ask your agent how much you are being charged.
 Will this be financed out of your pocket, or will you be given an interest rate above wholesale to cover a yield spread premium (YSP)?
-In most cases, asking the agent for disclosure should help clear the air on how much you are really paying.
+In most cases, asking the agent for disclosure should help clear the air on how much you are paying.
 Good Faith Estimates (GFEs) and Truth-in-Lending (TIL) disclosures can help make comparison shopping easier.

 4. Inspect and Question the Good Faith Estimate and Truth-in-Lending Forms